 The key trends bolstering the combined cycle power plant market share include implementing stringent environmental norms and regulations to limit the GHG emissions from the coal-based thermal power sector and rapid technological advancements.
 The next-gen power plants are leveraging machine learning technology to ensure the precise modeling of their core operational functions, a move that would contribute to the transforming industry landscape.

-In terms of segmentation by capacity, the > 200 MW combined cycle power plant segment is poised to depict an appreciable growth rate through 2027, due to its compact design and resistance to high-temperature oxidation & corrosion.
-Gas turbines installed in these power plants are expected to reach the unit capacity of over 250MW-350-MW and witness a 40% increase in efficiency over the coming years, thus impelling segmental expansion.
+In terms of capacity, the > 200 MW segment is poised to depict appreciable growth rate through 2032, owing to its compact design and resistance to high-temperature oxidation & corrosion.
+Gas turbines installed in these power plants are estimated to reach a unit capacity of over 250MW-350MW and witness a 40% increase in efficiency in the coming years.

 Europe combined cycle power plant market will hold a considerable business share by 2032 due to rapid industrialization, which drives the region's energy economy.
 European nations are likely to emerge as a rapidly expanding natural gas market, with the demand anticipated to boost considerably over the coming decades.
 This is in turn expected to provide lucrative scope for the CC power plant businesses to grow exponentially during the forecast period.